renandeivison/quicksettings/README.md

 *   **Integrated Panel:** Combines your main navigation bar, quick toggle buttons, and frontlight sliders into a single unified menu view.
 *   **ZenUI Sliders:** Upgrades the native KOReader frontlight/warmth bars with smooth, gesture-friendly pill-and-circle sliders.
-*   **Single-Row Toggles:** Supports up to 7 configurable quick-action buttons arranged perfectly to prevent interface crowding.
+*   **Dynamic Grid Layout:** Displays a perfectly proportioned single row when you select up to 7 buttons.
+If you enable more than 7 items, the plugin automatically adds new rows to accommodate your selection cleanly.
 *   **Extensive App Toggles:** Easy access to Wi-Fi, Night Mode, Rotation, USB Mass Storage, Restart/Exit, Search, and popular plugins like Z-Library, Calibre, Reading Streak, LocalSend, and File Browser.
 *   **Native Customization Menu:** Injects seamlessly into KOReader's native settings menu (`Settings -> Quick settings`), allowing you to toggle slider visibility, enforce opening defaults, and reorder your button layout via a drag-and-drop sort widget.